 The Middle Eastern Film & Arts Festival is about the power of art:

-Its power to raise awareness, evoke emotion and bring about positive change in our society.
+Its power is to raise awareness, evoke emotion, and bring about positive change in our society.
 The media often portrays the Middle East in a way that reinforces negative stereotypes.
-MEFA Festival wants to tell the other side of the story, the story of a modern and the diverse Middle East with a long history and rich artistic culture.
+MEFA Festival wants to tell the other side of the story, the story of a modern and diverse Middle East with a long history and rich artistic culture.

 MEFA Festival, Kino Sheryl Screenings.
 Photo by: Eetu Ahanen.